skmalviya/AVeriTeC_SKDU/README.md

 ## Reproduce the baseline

 Below are the steps to reproduce the baseline results.
 The main difference from the reported results in the paper is that, instead of requiring direct access to the paid Google Search API, we provide such search results for up to 1000 URLs per claim using different queries, and the scraped text as a knowledge store for retrieval for each claim.
 This is aimed at reducing the overhead cost of participating in the Shared Task.
+Another difference is that we also added text scraped from pdf URLs to the knowledge store.

 ### 0. Set up environment